Gnosticism: Pleroma

 Pleroma (Greek πλήρωμα, "fullness") refers to the totality of God's powers.
 The heavenly pleroma is the center of divine life, a region of light "above" (the term is not to be understood spatially) our world, occupied by spiritual beings such as aeons (eternal beings) and sometimes archons.
-Jesus is interpreted as an intermediary aeon who was sent from the pleroma, with whose aid humanity can recover the lost knowledge of the divine origins of humanity.
+Jesus is interpreted as an intermediary aeon who was sent from the pleroma, with whose aid humanity can recover the lost knowledge of its divine origins.
 The term is thus a central element of Gnostic cosmology.

-Pleroma is also used in the general Greek language, and is used by the Greek Orthodox church in this general form, since the word appears in the Epistle to the Colossians.
-Proponents of the view that Paul was actually a gnostic, such as Elaine Pagels, view the reference in Colossians as a term that has to be interpreted in a gnostic sense.
+The term ‘pleroma’ is also used in the general Greek language, and it is used by the Greek Orthodox church in this general form, since the word appears in the Epistle to the Colossians.
+Proponents of the view that Paul was actually a Gnostic, such as Elaine Pagels, view the reference in Colossians as a term which must be interpreted in a Gnostic sense.

 Emanation

 The Supreme Light or Consciousness descends through a series of stages, gradations, worlds, or hypostases, becoming progressively more material and embodied.
-In time it will turn around to return to the One (epistrophe), retracing its steps through spiritual knowledge and contemplation.
+In time, it will turn around to return to the One (epistrophe), retracing its steps through spiritual knowledge and contemplation.

 Aeon

 In many Gnostic systems, the aeons are the various emanations of the superior God or Monad.
 Beginning in certain Gnostic texts with the hermaphroditic aeon Barbelo, the first emanated being, various interactions with the Monad occur which result in the emanation of successive pairs of aeons, often in male–female pairings called syzygies.
 The numbers of these pairings varied from text to text, though some identify their number as being thirty.
 The aeons as a totality constitute the pleroma, the "region of light".
-The lowest regions of the pleroma are closest to the darkness; that is, the physical world.
+The lowest regions of the pleroma are closest to the darkness, that is, the physical world.

 Two of the most commonly paired æons were Christ and Sophia (Greek: "Wisdom"); the latter refers to Christ as her "consort" in A Valentinian Exposition.